The Glasswrights’ Journeyman

 “He dismissed me like a servant.”

 “He dismissed you like a friend.
 Like a trusted comrade who would understand that he needed to honor a guest who is narrow-minded, pompous, and rich.”
 Mair hopped down from her stool.
 “Oh, stop frowning at me.
-You know perfectly well that the king can’t take any chances on tonight’s negotiations with the church, especially after he came up short dealing with the Pepper Isles.
+You know perfectly well the king can’t take any chances on tonight’s negotiations with the church, especially after he came up short dealing with the Pepper Isles.
 He needs more money, and faster.
 There are more than two hundred children who have firelung now, and the number of new cases increases every day.
 The Touched are going to die if they continue to live in dilapidated tents.
 The Touched, all of them, and other castes too.
 They need shelter, and food, and clothing.
 And if the merchants don’t get trade goods for the summer fairs, it will be even worse come the autumn.”

 “You don’t need to explain the marketplace to me, Mair.”